sizezero/creative-incubation/entries/2020-02-29/entry.md

 * Noise is a first place mechanic which can attract aliens adding the tension.
 * Hidden objective cards allow players to choose to be either good (personal) or bad (corporate).
 The decision has to be made by the middle of the game.

 There's a ton more stuff.
 I find the whole thing to be a love letter to Alien and can't wait to get it and find a group to play it with.
 I doubt the game has much replayability.
 I could see playing it two or three times and that would probably be enough.
-There are a couple expansion out but who knows if they are any good.
+There are a couple expansions out but who knows if they are any good.
 They were funded by kickstarter stretch goals.

 Now I just have to wait for a reprint and hope the quality is decent.

 ### [Carnival of Monsters]()

-We rushed this last game before I had to head to the airport.
+We rushed this last game before I headed to the airport.

 The game is a simple drafting game.
 There are several types of land you draft.
 These land types allow you to draft monsters for victory